loki3/leftins-elm/README.md

 For tests:
 * Install dependencies: 'elm package install rtfeldman/legacy-elm-test'
 * Run elm-reactor
+* Load http://localhost:8000/ in a browser
-* Click on the test file
+* Click on the test file, leftins-test.elm